 - Specialized educational materials developed by Montessori and her collaborators

 "The Montessori classroom is a lot like a busy beehive filled with individual and small grouped activity.
 Children move freely about the classroom choosing a material from one of the specially designed areas of study.
 Upon completion of the "work," the child cleans-up, replaces the activity back on the shelf, and starts the process over again with another material.
-This all happens within an uninterrupted block of time in a fully prepared environment built especially for them!" - Lily Spencer, Executive Director CLMS
+This all happens within an uninterrupted block of time in a fully prepared environment built especially for them!" - Lily Spencer, Founder of CLMS

 Watch this short video for a little more information on the Montessori Method of Education!